2023 Most Focused Colleges for General Writing in the New England Region

 Across the New England region, there were 52 general writing graduates with average earnings and debt of $0 and $0 respectively.

 For this year’s “Schools Highly Focused on General Writing Major in the New England Region” ranking, we looked at 8 colleges that offer a degree in general writing.
-This a ranking of the schools where the largest percentage of students has enrolled in general writing.
+The colleges and universities that top this list are recognized because their general writing program is one of the largest majors offered at the school.

 Schools Highly Focused on General Writing Major in the New England Region